VivekJangam126/DSMS/replit.md

 ### Production Deployment
 The application is configured for autoscale deployment using the same http-server setup with cache disabled.

-## Security Notes
+## ⚠️ CRITICAL SECURITY WARNINGS

+### Exposed Credentials (HIGH PRIORITY)
-- Firebase configuration and Pinata JWT are currently hardcoded in `script.js`
+**The following credentials are currently hardcoded in `script.js` and publicly visible:**

+1. **Firebase API Key**: AIzaSyC4QwcMK93Hp1blRZRH9o9P2n1nLh8nOyg
+2. **Pinata JWT Token**: Exposed bearer token for IPFS uploads

+**IMMEDIATE ACTIONS REQUIRED:**
+- These credentials should be **rotated immediately** if this code has been pushed to a public repository
-- For production use, these should be moved to environment variables
+- Move all credentials to environment variables or a secure backend
+- Never commit API keys or secrets to version control
+- For production deployment, implement a backend API that handles Pinata uploads server-side

+### Recommended Security Improvements
+1. **Backend API**: Create a server-side endpoint to handle IPFS uploads
+2. **Environment Variables**: Store Firebase config and API keys in Replit Secrets
+3. **Firebase Security Rules**: Configure proper database security rules to restrict access
+4. **Key Rotation**: Rotate both Firebase and Pinata credentials after moving them to secure storage

+## Additional Security Notes
-- The Pinata JWT token has an expiration date (configured in the token)
+- The Pinata JWT token has an expiration date (expires: 2026-06-04)
+- Firebase security rules should be configured to prevent unauthorized access
+- Client-side storage of credentials is inherently insecure for production applications

 ## User Preferences
 None configured yet.
 The project follows standard web development practices.